Nftxv/AVN-Player/project_dump.md

     document.getElementById('playBtn').disabled = true;
     document.getElementById('progress').disabled = true;
     document.getElementById('songTitle').textContent = 'Select a node to begin...';
-    document.getElementById('currentCover').src = 'placeholder.svg';
     document.getElementById('progress').value = 0;
     document.getElementById('currentTime').textContent = '0:00';
   }

-  /**
-   * Creates a new YouTube player on-demand.
-   * Returns a promise that resolves with the player object once it's ready.
-   * @param {object} node The node for which to create a player.
-   * @returns {Promise<YT.Player>}
-   */
   createAndPlayYtPlayer(node) {
-    // If we are already in the process of creating this player, do nothing. if (this.ytPlayersCreating.has(node.id)) {
+    if (this.ytPlayersCreating.has(node.id)) {
         console.warn(`Player creation for ${node.id} already in progress.`);
         return;